Piflyer/keypoint-tracking/README.md

 | Mugs YOLOv8       | TBD              | 43                 | 2

 ## Tracking Points
 You can use our tracking script to track points through video frames or image sequences.
-There are multiple types of sources that you can use with the tracking script.
+There are multiple types of sources that you can use with the tracking script.The script will print out the tracked keypoints in JSON file in the `runs` directory.

 ``` bash
 python run_tracking.py